The graduate selection process is the same for both policy and management programs and comprises three stages.

 - your key academic and professional achievements, extra-curricular interests and work experience.
 Please note that this process captures all the information needed for your application.
 Separate resumes will not be accepted.

 You will then be invited to complete online testing if you meet the eligibility requirements of the programs.
-The test is designed to assess your critical thinking and decision-making abilities, and is not something that we expect you to study for.

 The selection committee will review applications and shortlist them for progression to the next stage of the assessment process.

 Stage two: Video Assessment

 Candidates who progress to this stage of the process will be required to complete a video assessment.
 This will be either a presentation or interview format and will test your communication and presentation skills as well as your ability to think on your feet.

 The final stage of the process, the assessment centre, is held in Canberra.
 Candidates must attend this assessment in person: assessments cannot be conducted by video conferencing or Skype.

 The assessment centre will include the following tasks: